 Fidelity of implementation is the delivery of instruction in the way in which it was designed to be delivered.
 Fidelity must also address the integrity with which screening and progress-monitoring procedures are completed and an explicit decision-making model is followed.
 Modifications to the content or delivery methods of any curriculum must be requested in writing and require approval from United Way.

-- All Healthy Youth programs will be collecting data that measure common outcomes and indicators, using a post-test developed through a partnership between United Way of Greater Milwaukee & Waukesha County and the Center for Urban Population Health (CUPH).
+- All Healthy Youth programs will be collecting data that measure common outcomes and indicators.

 - Programs will be asked to choose one or two outcomes to report to United Way in their Year-End Report.
 Outcomes, indicators, and the post-test survey tool will be provided to funded organizations before the start of programming.

-Demographics: All Healthy Youth programs are required to report demographic information for all of the youth completing programming (including those that did not take the post-test.)
+All funded programs are required to report demographic information for all of the clients completing programming (including those that were not measured for outcome evaluation)

 - Age Groups: 0 thru 3, 4 thru 5, 6 thru 11, 12 thru 17, 18 thru 24, 25 thru 34, 35 thru 44, 45 thru 54, 55 thru 64, 65 thru 74, 75 thru 84, 85 thru 94, 95 and over